Data Feed FAQ

 If you are attempting to run this under a windows environment, both rsync and rbldnsd have windows versions.
 See wrbldnsd.

 We will supply you with a synchronization script for the data feed.
-Please refer to the mailling list if you need technical assistance.
+Please contact datafeed@uribl.com if you need technical assistance.

 How should I configure DNS forwarding?